ejoerns/rauc/docs/reference.rst

 ``description=<string>`` (optional)
   A description of this repository.
+  FIXME: Where will this be used for?

 ``parent-class=<slot-class>`` (optional)
   Reference to a slot class, if the set of installed artifacts should be managed separately for each instance of that class, instead of globally.
   If so, it should refer to the class of the rootfs slots.
+  FIXME: Might need more explanation

 .. _sec_ref_manifest: